kysu1313/CoinTrack/README.md

 6) Profit

-To run the test cases, go to Tab2 and click the button "Test" at the bottom of the screen.
+To run the test cases, go to "Tables" tab and click the button "Test" at the bottom of the screen.